If we go formally and count bitcoins confiscated by the US authorities from various entities, we will find about 200K.

 If Americans decide to get rid of their cryptocurrency assets, a one-time release of such a number of coins could trigger a serious price collapse - 6 billion dollars for the crypto market is a very serious amount.

+However, we are now focusing exclusively on information on officially confiscated assets.
 The term "United States Government" should be clarified and supplemented.
 There is reason to believe that the US directly or indirectly controls significantly more bitcoins, and it is almost impossible to determine the exact amount.
 This is one of the reasons why the head of the US SEC confidently agrees to consider Bitcoin a cryptocurrency rather than a security.

 According to one of the conspiracy theories (I personally do not believe), even the legendary Satoshi Nakamoto had a relationship with the US government.
 And he can have up to 1 100,000 bitcoins in his wallet.
 Sums of this order can quickly "reset" the market.